debidatta/RenderForCNN/README.md

-## Render for CNN: *Viewpoint Estimation in Images Using CNNs Trained with Rendered 3D Model Views*
+## Modified Render for CNN to generate data for detection: *Viewpoint Estimation in Images Using CNNs Trained with Rendered 3D Model Views*

 Created by <a href="http://ai.stanford.edu/~haosu/" target="_blank">Hao Su</a>, <a href="http://web.stanford.edu/~rqi/" target="_blank">Charles R. Qi</a>, <a href="http://web.stanford.edu/~yangyan/" target="_blank">Yangyan Li</a>, <a href="http://geometry.stanford.edu/member/guibas/" target="_blank">Leonidas J. Guibas</a> from Stanford University.

 ### Introduction